BekajMelos/oms-sensemaking/docs/dev-guide/dev.md

 ```

 ### Step 6: Verify Your Local Configuration
+Run `make up` to start the containers.
 To verify that your local configuration is working, you can run the project's unit tests:

 ```
 make test